1995parham/jfrog-artifactory-clearner/README.md

 ## How It Works

 1. Connects to JFrog Artifactory using provided credentials
+2. Displays a configuration table showing settings for each image
-2. Parses the images list and groups by repository
+3. Parses the images list and groups by repository
-3. For each repository/image combination:
+4. For each repository/image combination:
+   - Applies the image-specific or default cleanup settings
    - Fetches all tags with their modification dates
    - Sorts tags by date (newest first)
-   - Keeps the minimum number of recent tags (default: 3)
+   - Keeps the minimum number of recent tags (per-image or default: 3)
-   - Deletes tags older than the specified days (default: 30)
+   - Deletes tags older than the specified days (per-image or default: 30)
-4. Prints per-repository and overall summary statistics
+5. Prints per-repository and overall summary statistics

 ## Safety Features

 - Dry-run mode enabled by default
 - Always keeps minimum number of recent tags per image
+- Per-image configuration for fine-grained control
+- Configuration review table displayed at startup
-- Clear logging of all actions
+- Clear logging of all actions with per-image settings
 - Error handling for network issues